People-Pleasing Is a Trauma Response—Here’s How to Heal It for Good

 My nervous system shaped itself around one central message:

-“You’ll stay safe if you’re pleasing.
-If you’re easy.
+“You’ll stay safe and connected if you’re pleasing.
+If you’re easy and agreeable.
 If you don’t make requests or take up too much space.”

 And that—without realizing it—became the way I moved through the world.